-Standard: MMBPIS #2 Mark when Complete: 🗆 CITATION (OK to summarize; also include reason for P DC) Timeliness-95% of assessments have not occurred wi for services. thin 14 calendar o days of the person's first request PLAN OF CORRECTION The Assessment and Stabilization Team supervisors will documentation when the person being served chooses to days after the date when services were first requested. assessment appointment date that was offered to the per- services and complete a Chart Memo as needed. o have their asse Clinician must do ssment appointment more than 14 cument on the Call Log at least one PROOFS RESPONSIBLE PERSON(S): At least two consecutive quarters of performance within the 95% standard.
+Standard: MMBPIS #2 Mark when Complete: 🗆 CITATION (OK to summarize; also include reason for P DC) Timeliness-95% of assessments have not occurred wi for services. thin 14 calendar o days of the person's first request PLAN OF CORRECTION The Assessment and Stabilization Team supervisors will re-train staff on the 14-day standard and proper documentation when the person being served chooses to have their assessment appointment more than 14 days after the date when services were first requested.
+Clinician must document on the Call Log at least one assessment appointment date that was offered to the person within 14 calendar days of their request for services and complete a Chart Memo as needed.
+PROOFS RESPONSIBLE PERSON(S): At least two consecutive quarters of performance within the 95% standard.
 Assessment and l Stabilization Supervisors HOW DO WE KNOW WHEN IT'S DONE?
 Check one: COMPLETION TIMEFRAME: HealthWest meets the 95% standard for this indicator for 2 consecutive quarters □Status September 30, 2021 ⊠Monitoring Monitoring Frequency: Monthly at PI Committee I